 Paul is looking forward to working as a mentor in this challenging and critical program, and in returning to Tech to join in on stimulating analyses and discussions.

-This will be Bob’s sixteenth year as a Mission Mentor.
-He also works with and provides support for the other mentors.
+This will be Bob’s seventeenth year as a Mission Mentor.
 Bob is President of the MIT Club of Southwest Florida.
-Additionally he is on the Board of Directors of Habitat for Humanity of Collier County (Florida) and is on the Board of the Everglades Astronomical Society.
+Additionally he is on the Board of Directors of Habitat for Humanity of Collier County (Florida) and is on the Board of Directors of the Everglades Astronomical Society.

 He is a Chemical Engineer by education (S.B., S.M., Ph.D., MIT).
 Bob briefly taught at MIT prior to going into the Aerospace Industry.
 He then spent a year in the President’s Executive Interchange Program in Washington working at the Department of Health, Education, and Welfare.
 Upon returning to Rockwell International, he subsequently held various positions leading to becoming President of their Passenger Car Components Business.
 Upon leaving Rockwell, he became President of Bethlehem Steel’s Structural Components Business.
 His subsequent positions included President of Webcraft Technologies, Chairman and CEO of Northwestern Steel and Wire, and Chairman of Envirosource.

-Bob has spent most of his career in solving complex problems and looks forward to working with the Mission 2021 team.
-Feel free to contact me anytime (email@example.com).
+Bob has spent most of his career in solving complex problems and looks forward to working with the Mission 2022 team.
+Feel free to contact him anytime (email@example.com).

 As a recent graduate of MIT and of Terrascope, I am extremely excited to get involved with a new Terrascope class.
 I participated in Mission 2015: Whole Earth Triage – Securing the World for Biodiversity and caught the Terrascope bug: having participated in both Terrascope Radio and 1.016 the following semester.
 I later continued as an undergraduate teaching fellow (UTF) for Terrascope Radio (Spring 2012) and Mission 2017: Water Security.
 I now live in sunny Los Angeles and work as a digital electronics engineer on satellites.
 I also have a strong interest in engineering and product design for development.
 On the less technical side, I love talking to people about sound-editing and design, community radio, and music.